 This report will describe the impacts of that targeted point-of-sale (POS) marketing as well as what POS policies may help reduce the current disparities we see in tobacco use between rural and urban communities.
 For additional exploration of tobacco prevention and control in a rural context, see “Advancing Tobacco Prevention and Control in Rural America.”

 Rural vs. Urban Tobacco Use

 Disparities in tobacco use vary across geographic region in the United States, with rural populations bearing a greater burden.
-In 2016, prevalence of cigarette smoking was higher among adults living in rural areas in the US (28.5%) compared to adults living in urban areas (25.1%).
-As well, adults in rural areas used smokeless tobacco at two times the rate of adults in urban areas.
+In 2020, prevalence of any tobacco product use was higher among adults living in rural areas (27.3%) compared to adults living in rural areas (17.7%).
+In particular, cigarette smoking was higher among adults living in rural areas in the US (19.0%) compared to adults living in urban areas (11.4%) and adults in rural areas used smokeless tobacco at over three times the rate of adults in urban areas (5.9% vs. 1.7%).
 Overall, rural populations were more likely than their urban counterparts to start smoking at earlier ages, smoke in greater quantities, and be exposed to secondhand smoke .
 While cultural and economic factors play some role in this variance, many of these inequities stem from the targeted tactics used by the tobacco industry to make tobacco products highly visible, desirable, and cheap for individuals living in rural areas across the United States.

 Drivers of Rural-Urban Disparities at the Point of Sale (POS)

 In 2018, the tobacco industry spent over $7.2 billion to advertise and promote their products in the retail environment.
 The rural retail landscape has seen heavy influence by Big Tobacco.